London City Airport: Facilities and aircraft types

-Mid-range airliners seen at London City include the ATR 42 (both −300 and −500 variants), ATR 72, Airbus A318, Bombardier Q400, BAe 146/Avro RJ, Dornier 328, Embraer ERJ 135, Embraer 170, Embraer 190 and Fokker 50.
+Mid-range airliners seen at London City include the ATR 42 (both −300 and −500 variants), ATR 72, Airbus A318, Bombardier Dash 8 Q400, BAe 146/Avro RJ, Dornier 328, Embraer ERJ 135, Embraer 170, Embraer 190 and Fokker 50.
 On 30 January 2009, trials were completed successfully with the ATR 72–500, leading to its approval for use at the airport.
 The Embraer 190SR underwent trials from 28 March 2009, and thereafter gained approval.
 The Fokker 70, BAe Jetstream 41, Saab 340 and Saab 2000 also have approval for scheduled operations at the airport.
 A number of airlines including Swiss and Odyssey have ordered the Airbus A220 with the intention of operating it from London City once delivered and approved.
 A220-100 operations for Swiss from City commenced in late 2017.

 On 22–23 March 2017, the A220-100 completed tests for the 5.5-degree approach in Wichita and Salina, Kansas.
 The A220-100 was certified for the steep approach landing for London City in April 2017.
+In 2023, Airbus confirmed working on certifying the larger A220-300 for operation at the airport.
 Corporate aircraft such as the Beechcraft Super King Air, Cessna CitationJet series, Hawker 400, Hawker 800, Piaggio Avanti and variants of the Dassault Falcon business jets are increasingly common.
 The airport is not available for use by single-engine aircraft or helicopters; recreational flights and single-pilot operations are also not permitted.
+In 2025, the airport authority applied for approval of the significantly larger Airbus A320neo to be operated into the airport.

+On 26 March 2025, an Embraer E195-E2 operated by Helvetic Airways landed at London City Airport for the first time.
+The E195-E2 is the largest certified aircraft at the airport.

 The size of the airport, constrained by the water-filled Royal Albert and King George V docks to the north and south respectively, also means that there are no covered maintenance facilities for aircraft.
-In the late 2000s, the airport was envisaged for use as a seaplane base by AirSea Lines.
+In the late 2000s, AirSea Lines envisaged using the airport as a seaplane base.

 Terminal

-With space limited in the London Docklands area, and comparatively low passenger volumes, London City Airport is small compared with several other airports serving London, such as Heathrow, Gatwick, Stansted, Southend and Luton.
+With space limited in East London, and comparatively low passenger volumes, London City Airport is small compared with other airports serving London.
 The airport has a single, two-storey passenger terminal building with 18 gates, all hardstands.
 The ground floor contains the check-in desks and some service facilities as well as a staircase leading to the security control on the upper level, after which the airside waiting area and several more shops can be found.
 The waiting area is connected to piers on both sides where corridors on the upper floor lead to the departure gates on the ground level.
 As the airport has no jet bridges, walk-boarding is used on all stands.